mralamdari/Multi-Classification-Pytorch/README.md

 # Multi Classification with Pytorch
-In this repository you'll learn how to
+In this repository you'll learn how to classify images to different categories.